BelalElrashidy/Time-Tracker/README.md

 **Contributing:**
 Contributions are welcome!
 Whether you want to add new features, fix bugs, or improve documentation, feel free to fork the repository, make your changes, and submit a pull request.
 Together, let's make application time tracking even more effective and efficient!

-**License:**
-This repository is licensed under the MIT License, granting you the freedom to use, modify, and distribute the code for both personal and commercial purposes.
-See the `LICENSE` file for more details.

-Start optimizing your productivity today with the Application Time Tracker!
-Happy tracking! 🚀